Bilateral Relations

 Opening of the Resident Mission in Tallinn

-The first Resident Mission of India was opened on 28 December, 2021 by Shri Manoj Sharma, Cd’A a. i.
+The Resident Mission of India was opened on 28 December, 2021 by Shri Manoj Sharma, Cd’A a. i.
 Shri Ajaneesh Kumar, Ambassador assumed charge of the Mission on 11 March 2022.
 He presented his credentials to H.E.
 Mr. Alar Karis, Hon’ble President of the Republic of Estonia on 26 April, 2022.

 Go to Top